 Executive MBA participant David Lenihan seeks to transform medical education to address a severe shortage of healthcare workers, using a once-struggling medical school in Puerto Rico as the launchpad.

 For David Lenihan, an Executive MBA participant at Cambridge Judge Business School (EMBA 2016), medical care and cultural understanding are closely linked.
 And that’s why he’s seeking to change the model of medical-school admissions and learning in order to recruit many more people from different ethnic backgrounds.

-“If you take a huge stretch of the US from West Virginia to Colorado, 90 per cent of doctors look like me – they’re white – but 30 to 33 per cent of the people in that area are Hispanic or black,” says David.
+“If you take a huge stretch of the US from West Virginia to Colorado, 90% of doctors look like me – they’re white – but 30-33% of the people in that area are Hispanic or black,” says David.
 “And that affects the quality of care, because the understanding of culture is important in terms of communicating and treating patients.

 “Take something like hugging: I’m an Irish Catholic from the US Midwest – nobody hugs me unless they’re invited,” he chuckles, “but in many Latin countries hugging is expected.
 And that influences outcomes.”

 So David, who grew up in Illinois and Missouri, has teamed up with an investment firm to buy a medical school in Puerto Rico, Ponce Health Sciences University, to serve as a launchpad for an ambitious project to transform medical education and help meet a growing shortage of doctors in many parts of the US and around the world.
 Based on current trends, the World Health Organisation says there will be a shortage of 14 million healthcare workers by 2030.